 CHAZ Antenatal Care and PMTCT

-At antenatal visits, mothers are offered a motivation talk in which they are informed of the advantages of being tested for HIV and what interventions they can receive if they test positive.
-After the talk mothers are offered the test using the Opt- out approach.
-Those who refuse to be tested are offered individual counselling and testing, including couple counselling at most sites.
-Those who test are treated with antiretroviral therapy. .
-The mothers are also screened for syphilis and, if positive, they are put on treatment with their partners.
+At antenatal visits, mothers are offered a motivational talk in which they are informed of the advantages of being tested for HIV and what interventions they can receive if they test positive.
+After the talk, mothers are offered the test using the "opt-out" approach, in which HIV testing is performed unless the mother specifically refuses.
+Those who refuse to be tested after the group talk are offered private, individual counselling and testing, or even couples counselling, at most sites.
+Those who test positive are treated with antiretroviral therapy.
+The mothers are also screened for syphilis and, if positive, they and their partners are put on treatment.

 Partnering with faith-based organizations